French Guiana travel advice

 Medical services and facilities

-Good health care is only available in major cities.
+Access to high quality healthcare is limited.
 Quality of care varies greatly throughout the country.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.